The surviving pearl of Mademoiselle Paradis, contemporary of Mozart

 The process of composition for Paradis was difficult, but she was aided by use of a special board developed by Johann Riedinger, who served as librettist for some of her works.
 She performed all over Europe as a pianist, organist and singer.

-Mozart’s Piano Concerto 18 was written for her, however there is some discussions as to which of Mozart's concertos was composed for Paradis.
+Mozart’s Piano Concerto 18 was written for her, however there are some discussions as to which of Mozart's concertos was composed for Paradis.

-In this performance, seventeen year-old Jacqueline du Pré plays the cello version of 'Sicilenne'
+In this performance, seventeen-year-old Jacqueline du Pré plays the cello version of Sicilienne:

-Arthur Balzam performs this piece on the violin:
+Arthur Balsam performs this piece on the violin:

-Sweet transcription for flute and harp with Kathryn Moorhead and Megan Reeve:
+Sweet transcription for flute and harp with Kathryn Moorhead and Megan Reeve on Soundcloud.